Midsummer in Sweden

 More recent traditions have seen the making of floral crowns from the wildflowers and maypole dancing in the local area.

-The evenings will be spent gathered around a bonfire, enchanted by the flames while also sharing a few stories.
+The evenings are spent gathered around a bonfire, enchanted by the flames while also sharing a few stories.

 Taking inspiration from the Swedes how might you spend your midsummer?
 What feelings do you wish to experience?
 Who would you like to spend time with?